SEE All WORKS

 01

-The output of a full creative team, expected from one seat.
+A full creative team's output, from one seat.

 Design at Certify started the way it does at most early companies: reactive, one request at a time, no shared language, no system underneath.
 Marketing needed campaigns and social.
 Sales needed decks riding on seven-figure deals.
 Product needed interface support.
-Customer Success needed a Knowledge Center that clients would actually trust.
-Every request began on a blank canvas, and the brand drifted a little with each one.
+Customer Success needed a Knowledge Center clients would actually trust.
+Every request started on a blank canvas, and the brand drifted a little each time.
 The pace made it worse.
-A company moving toward a Series B does not slow down for design to catch up.
-Requests compound, deadlines tighten, and the easy move is to ship whatever is fastest and fix the brand later.
-Later never comes.
-That path ends in a library of one-offs that do not look like the same company, and a designer who spends every day firefighting instead of building.
-So the real question was never how to work harder.
-The obvious answer to rising demand was to hire a team of specialists.
-The one I built around was different: could a system, with AI inside it, absorb the growth instead, so output scaled without headcount scaling in step.
+A company moving toward a Series B doesn't slow down for design to catch up.
+Requests compound, deadlines tighten, and the easy move is shipping whatever's fastest and fixing the brand later.
+Later never comes — that path ends in a library of one-offs that don't look like the same company, and a designer firefighting instead of building.
+The obvious answer to rising demand was hiring a team of specialists.
+The bet I made instead: could a system, with AI inside it, absorb the growth — so output scaled without headcount scaling in step.

 02